Clownacy/clownmdemu/README.md

     - -2147483647 to 2147483647 for 'long'.
     - 0 to 4294967295 for 'unsigned long'.

-  - Do not assume that 'char' is always signed by default: it isn't.
+  - Do not assume that 'char' is always signed by default: it is not.
 For instance, it is unsigned by default on ARM CPUs.

   - Do not rely on C language extensions.